m3u-tools/m3utools/README.md

+M3U-TOOLS
 Here you will find our full site.
 Each html file contains all code html,css,scripts.

 There are free to use and modify.
-You must link back to this GitHub or state it's a modified version of the tool modified.
+You must link back to this GitHub or state it's a modified version of the tool you modified.

 If you would like to contribute to the main source feel free to contact us and share your ideas/code.